-The method for writing a review of scientific/scholarly literature on an important research question is as follows.
-First, identify a question (you can get some feedback from the instructor with regard to how "researchable" various question-possibilities are.)
+An alternative approach for the term paper?
+Write a review of scientific/scholarly literature on an important research question is as follows.
+If you go this route, you must first identify a question (you can get some feedback from the instructor with regard to how "researchable" various question-possibilities are.)
 Then search for articles - you can fall back on book sources if you find little in the way of articles - representing (as much as possible) different points of view on the question.
-You are welcome to use/cite the textbook, assigned readings, optional readings, and lecture material in this paper, but you should use/cite at least three other sources, preferably journal articles.
+You are welcome to use/cite the assigned readings, optional readings, and lecture material in this paper, but here you should use/cite at least three other sources, preferably journal articles.
 In the paper itself, you should first introduce the question and indicate why it is important, then describe relevant evidence, including at least one paragraph for each of the "other sources" mentioned above.
 In the last part of the paper, synthesize what you found -- comparing evidence and sources and what is more versus less empirically supported, and therefore what appears to be the best way to answer the question given evidence reviewed.

-Whichever direction you take, the term paper is due by the end of week 10 (Friday, June 3, 5 pm).
+Whichever direction you take, the term paper is due by the end of week 10 (Friday, November 30, 5 pm).
 The final version of this paper must be at least five full double-spaced pages in length (filling a third page completely, no fonts over 12 point), not counting your reference list.
 At a maximum, it should not exceed ten full double-spaced pages in length, not counting reference list.
-There should be a minimum of three references (not including the course readings) consulted; for most topics it is helpful to consult more than three references.
 The paper should be typed, readable, free of gross spelling and typographic errors, well-organized and focused.
-It helps your paper if you avoid overgeneralizing and oversimplifying, and consider that research evidence can have alternative interpretations.
+It helps your paper if you avoid overgeneralizing and oversimplifying, and consider that any research evidence can have alternative interpretations.

 Final exam - This will be a mostly-essay exam involving two "big questions" related to the seminar content.
-These two questions will be drawn from a list of four "big questions" made available by the instructor at least two weeks prior to the final exam.
-About 1/5 of the exam content/credit will be questions requiring short answers, based on specific content in readings during the term (designed to reward your conscientiously reading all or most of what is assigned).
+These two questions will be drawn from a list of four "big questions" made available by the instructor at least 10 days prior to the final exam.
+About 1/5 of the exam content/credit will be questions requiring short answers, based on specific content in readings during the term (designed to reward your conscientiously reading all or most of what is assigned) based on a study guide also distributed by about 10 days prior to the final exam.